gdsbook/gdsbook.github.io/_posts/2019-08-29-project-launch.md

 When we started this adventure, we only had one thing clear: we wanted to write a book that would help as many people as possible getting started in Python for Geographic Data Science.
-This goal has guided some pretty key decisions about the publishing process and the final product.
+This goal has guided some key decisions about the publishing process and the final product.
 Let's get into the three main ones.